PicturElements/lib/pkg/color/doc/color.md

 new Color(source: string | number[] | Color, space?: string, immutable?: boolean)
 ```

 If `space` is defined, it will be set as the color space for the current color.
 This value describes how the color should be stringified by default.
-The actual color data, stored in RGBA, remains unchanged during the entire lifecycle of a Color instance.
+It loosely resembles the name of the color space, with the notable exception of `hex`, which still operates in RGB space.
+The actual color data is always stored in RGBA during the entire lifecycle of a Color instance, and other channels are computed on the fly at runtime.

 If `immutable` is a boolean type, it's used as a flag and the mutability of the instance is set.
 This setting cannot be revoked after instantiation.
 Conversely, if no flag is provided, the instance is defined as mutable.
 The mutability setting can also be toggled at any time.